beanpole135/profile-website/docs/_pages/project-trident.md

 author_profile: true
 ---

-{% include warning.html
-	content="Project Trident has been discontinued as of March 2022.
-This page is just an archive for historical reference." %}
+<h1 style="color: red;">Project Trident has been discontinued as of March 2022.
+This page is just an archive for historical reference."</h1>

 ![Project-Trident Banner](/assets/images/pt-banner.png){:class="imp-responsive"}